Compline/Night Prayer for the Week of July 5

 O God, you have made of one blood all the peoples of the earth, and sent your blessed Son to preach peace to those who are far off and to those who are near: Grant that people everywhere may seek after you and find you; bring the nations into your fold; pour out your Spirit upon all flesh; and hasten the coming of your kingdom; through Jesus Christ our Lord.
 Amen.

-so that all the world may celebrate with you
+that the whole world may be one with you

 A Prayer of St. Chrysostom: